subash-sunar-0/ATM/README.md

 # ATM

-simple ATM machine for beginner (loops and statement) using cpp .
+# ATM machine for beginner
+  For beginner.